microsoft/ApplicationInsights-node.js/README.md

 ### Sampling

 By default, the SDK will send all collected data to the Application Insights service.
 If you collect a lot of data, you might want to enable sampling to reduce the amount of data sent.
-Set the `samplingPercentage` field on the Config object of a Client to accomplish this.
-Setting `samplingPercentage` to 100 (the default) means all data will be sent, and 0 means nothing will be sent.
+Set the `samplingRate` field on the Config object of a Client to accomplish this.
+Setting `samplingRate` to 1 (the default) means all data will be sent, and 0 means nothing will be sent.

 If you are using automatic correlation, all data associated with a single request will be included or excluded as a unit.